scorpsj77/drug_interaction_prediction/README.md

 ## Methodologies <!--- do not change this line -->

-To accomplish this, we cleaned the dataset, trained a stack ensemble model with Logistic Regression, Random Forest, and CatBoost, and applied 5-fold cross-validation to avoid overfitting.
+To accomplish this, we cleaned the dataset, trained a stacking ensemble model with Logistic Regression, Random Forest, and CatBoost, and applied 5-fold cross-validation to avoid overfitting.
 We then developed a web application using Gradio by passing in the dataset and making live predictions using the pre-trained model.

 ## Data Sources <!--- do not change this line -->